emgre/agc/README.md

 Unit tests can be executed with `cargo test`.

 A TUI application is available to interactively run the emulator.
-To run it, use `cargo run --bin agc-tui`.
+To run it, use `cargo run agc-tui`.
 The right arrow key steps one clock cycle and the escape key exits the application.

 ## Comparison with Virtual AGC